liamross/dara/README.md

 - has `>=` and `<=` (like Lox, Monkey does not include tokens for those )
 - supports `//` and `/**/` style comments (Monkey has no comments, Lox only had `//`)
 - supports `%` (modulo - not supported by either language)
+- no brackets around if conditions (not supported by either language)
+- if is a statement rather than an expression in order to support `else if`

 > Dara is second in Irish, since this language follows in the footsteps of Lox
 > and Monkey.